rng-guy/NFSMWBartender/README.txt

 This feature set allows you to change (per Heat level)
  • how many cops can spawn without backup once a wave is exhausted,
  • the global spawn limit for how many cops may chase you at once,
+ • how quickly cops leave the pursuit if they don't belong (if at all),
- • which cops may spawn to chase you (with counts, chances, and no type limit),
+ • which vehicles may spawn to chase you (with counts, chances, and no type limit),
- • which cops may spawn in roadblocks (with chances and no type limit),
+ • which vehicles may spawn in roadblocks (with chances and no type limit),
- • which cops may spawn in scripted events (as above),
+ • which vehicles may spawn in scripted events (as above),
- • which cops may spawn as patrols in free-roam (ditto),
+ • which vehicles may spawn as patrols in free-roam (ditto),
- • which vehicles spawn in place of the regular helicopter,
+ • which vehicle spawns in place of the regular helicopter, and
- • how quickly cops leave the pursuit if they don't belong (if at all), and
  • when exactly the helicopter can (de- / re-)spawn (if it at all).

-This feature set also fixes the displayed engagement count in the middle of the pursuit bar:
-Its value is now perfectly accurate and reflects how many "Chaser" type cops remain in the current wave.
-The count ignores support vehicles (e.g. Cross), the helicopter, and any vehicles that join the pursuit from roadblocks.
+This feature set also fixes the displayed engagement count in the centre of the pursuit bar: its value is now perfectly accurate and reflects how many "Chaser" cops remain in the current wave.
+The count ignores support vehicles (e.g. Cross), the helicopter, and any vehicles that join the pursuit by detaching themselves from roadblocks.